maailma/kansa/API.md

 ## Public information

 ### `GET /api/kansa/public/people`
+- Parameters: `csv`

-List of members who have opted to have their info in public
+List of members who have opted to have their info in public.
+If the query parameter `csv` is true-ish, returns results as csv rather than json format.

 #### Response
 ```